skanev/playground/scheme/sicp/notes/week-02.markdown

 It's curious that recursive definitions do not always imply recursive processes.
 As far as I can tell, this totally depends on the tail recursion call.

 Which got me thinking about tail recursion.
 While it's extremely nice, there is the risk of modifying a tail-recursive function in a way that preserves correctness, but makes it non-tail-recursive.
 This can happen accidentally and can be a regression, because the function will run out of stack space for larger inputs.
 That's why I find it extremely nice that Scala has a `@tailrec` annotation that enforces tail recursion.

+## Meetup summary

+It was rather quick.
+I found out that some of my thoughts were utterly invalid and that some of my solutions were wrong.
+Here are some assorted thouhgts:

+* Plamen claims that it is proven that n.log(n) is the fastest a sorting algorithm can get.
+I'm not so certain about this, but hey - what do I know about sorting.
+* I should check out what Radix sort is.
+It is purported to be constrained, but faster.
+* My note from Week 1 on tail recursion + normal-order evaluation needs some clarification.
+I claimed that the time gets worse when both are present.
+It is actually not true, since normal-order evaluation is sufficient to degrade performance.
+Tail recursion is a factor, however, in the way you write programs.
+I would claim that if you had no tail recursion in your language, you would not go with a recursive procedure.
+Therefore, it is very unlikely that you stumble in that kind of degradation.
+Normal-order would still be slower, however.
+* I got 1.15 wrong.
+Time is Θ(logn).
+* I sill have questions from earlier.
+I will not carry them over to Chapter 2, but I will still keep them around in hope that somebody would provide a satisfactory answer.